msakrejda/heroku-buildpack-valgrind/README.md

 Note that Valgrind will considerably slow down your application, to the point you may hit the Heroku [boot timeout][boot-timeout].
-You may need to contact Support to have the limit increased.
+You may need to contact Support to have the limit increased (and after the limit is increased, you may need to deploy a new version of your app for it to pick up the new boot timeout).

 ## THIS IS BETA SOFTWARE